 Which Alaskan Cruise Port has the Best Whale Watching?

 Book a small boat Hoonah whale watch now.
-Seeing whales is guaranteed or your money back.
+Seeing whales is guaranteed, or you get your money back.

 Walk into Hoonah

-The path is to the right off the ship.
-It is a flat 1.5 mile walk into town along the ocean.
-You will go through the picturesque Three Rocks.
+The path to Hoonah is to the right at the port.
+It is a flat 1.5-mile walk into town along the ocean.
+You will go by the picturesque Three Rocks.
 Sit on the bench and spend some time looking into the bay.
 This is where I saw Dall’s dolphins jumping through the waves.
 Stop by the historic Old Bear Clan Cemetery across the road.
 It is absolutely worth the experience to walk at least one way to town.
 The town is small, so it won’t take too much time to visit, but it is worth the effort.

 Stop for Lunch at the Hoonah Beach House